mayfrost/guides/X.md

 `mkfontscale ~/.fonts`
 * To properly create a font index file:
 `mkfontdir ~/.fonts`
-Some files are creat with this:
+Some files are then created:
 * The _fonts.dir_ lists the available fonts in this directory.
 * The _fonts.alias_ provides aliases.